brown-ccv/w3d-translator/NOTES.md

 - Base project uses the "VR Project" template project that Unity provides
 - Delete the Skybox (`Lighting -> Environment -> Skybox Material`)
-  - Set "Environment Lighting" to "Color" and "Ambient Color" to `<Background color="">`
+  - Set "Environment Lighting" to "Color"
+  - Set "Ambient Color" to white (255, 255, 255)
 - The starter DirectionalLight can be deleted
 - The starter `XRRig` stays as a root object of the project.
 Keep defaults.
 - The entire project lives inside the `Story` empty game object